 The Booking Secretary should be guided by the principles in this Policy when applying discretion on the types of booking to accept and the level of charges to apply.
-If in doubt, guidance from the Secretary and/or Chair should be sought prior to accepting any booking.
+If in doubt, guidance from the Chair and/or other committee members should be sought prior to accepting any booking.
 If necessary, a decision may need to be made at a meeting of the Committee and, if appropriate, an update made to this policy.